CDCgov/dynode-web/docs/index.md

 - Vaccine efficacy
   - $\mathrm{VE}_S$: efficacy against infection (i.e., being infected)
   - $\mathrm{VE}_I$: efficacy against transmission given infection
-  - $\mathrm{VE}_P$: efficacy against symptoms given infection.
-(Vaccines are assumed to have no additional protection against hospitalization given symptoms or death given hospitalization.)
+  - $\mathrm{VE}_{P,Y|I}$: efficacy against symptoms given infection.
+    - At this time, vaccines are assumed to have no *additional* protection against downstream outcomes.
+In future iterations, vaccines might provide further protection against hospitalization given symptomatic $\mathrm{VE}_{P,H|Y}$, or protection against death given hospitalization $\mathrm{VE}_{P,D|H}$.
 - Antiviral efficacy
-  - $\mathrm{AE}_I$: antiviral effectiveness against transmission given infected.
-Note that this is the *effectiveness*.
-Upon exposure, if a person is flagged as receiving outpatient antivirals, they instantaneously get a reduction in transmission, so this reduction needs to account for the interaction between delays from infection to symptom onset to taking antivirals, versus the infectivity profile.
-E.g., an antiviral might be very effective against transmission if given immediately upon exposure, but less effective if given after a delay of a week, and it's the latter, lower quantity that we're using here.
+  - $\mathrm{AVE}_I$: antiviral effectiveness against transmission given infected.
+    - Note that this is the *effectiveness* and incorporates the interaction between the delay from exposure to receiving antivirals and the generation time distribution.
-  - $\mathrm{AE}_P$: antiviral efficacy against progression.
-Efficacy against hospitalization given symptoms is assumed equal to efficacy against death given hospitalization, and individuals can "double dip" if they get antivirals twice.
+  - $\mathrm{AVE}_P$: antiviral efficacy against progression.
+    - At this time, efficacy against hospitalization given symptoms $\mathrm{AVE}_{P,H|Y}$ is assumed equal to efficacy against death given hospitalization $\mathrm{AVE}_{P,D|H}$.
+    - However, outpatient and inpatient antivirals are considered sufficiently different that individuals can receive both and they have independent effects.
-  - In the model, antivirals are presumed not given before exposure, so $\mathrm{AE}_S$ is undefined.
+  - In the model, antivirals are not given before exposure, so $\mathrm{AVE}_S$ is undefined.
 - Antiviral usage
   - $A_\mathrm{op}$: proportion of symptomatic but not (yet) hospitalized people who receive antivirals.
 This probability is a combination of seeking care, being diagnosed, getting an antiviral prescribed, and adhering to the regimen. ("op" is for "outpatient.)
   - $A_\mathrm{ip}$: proportion of hospitalized ("ip" is for "inpatient") people who receive antivirals, conditioned on not having received outpatient antivirals.
 - Outcomes
-  - $\mathrm{IYR}_i$: proportion of infections that are symptomatic (read "Y" as "symptomatic", so this is "infection-symptomatic ratio"; this is not standard nomenclature; this is one minus the asymptomatic fraction)
+  - $\mathrm{FS}_i$: fraction symptomatic, i.e., proportion of infections that are symptomatic
   - $\mathrm{IHR}_i$: proportion of infections that result in hospitalization
   - $\mathrm{IFR}_i$: proportion of infections that result in death ("F" is for "fatality"; this is the standard nomenclature)
 - proportion of the population initially infected, assumed identical across groups
 - $N$: total population size
+- $N_i$: size of group $i$

 ### Equations

 Let $f(A, B)$ be the flux from compartment $A$ to $B$.

 #### Vaccination

+All individuals, in any disease state, are eligible for vaccination.
+Vaccines are distributed equally across groups and states.
+The model tracks the total number of vaccine doses administered but the effect on the dynamical compartments is only to move susceptible individuals into the vaccinated track of compartments:

 ```math
 f(\mathrm{SU}_i, \mathrm{SV}_i) = \frac{\mathrm{SU}}{\mathrm{SU} + \mathrm{EU} + \mathrm{IU} + \mathrm{RU}} \frac{N_i}{N} \dot{V}